 - The Overview panel allows you to concentrate on particular areas of your map.
-See "Using the Overview panel" for more information. - - This feature is only available in the Assistive Technology Edition (AT Edition) of MindView.
+See "Using the Overview panel" for more information. - Branch labels, text notes and comments can be read aloud.
+To do this, select the element and choose Review | Proofing | Narrate (or press F5).
+You can stop the narrating by clicking the icon or pressing F5 again.
+To resume, hold down Ctrl while clicking the icon or pressing F5. - This feature is only available in the Assistive Technology Edition (AT Edition) of MindView.